Jackory/ETD/README.md

 # About

 This repository implements **Episodic Novelty Through Temporal Distance(ETD)**, an exploration method for reinforcement learning that has been found to be particularly effective in Contextual MDPs(CMDP).
-More details can be found in the original paper([ICLR25 Under Review](https://openreview.net/pdf?id=I7DeajDEx7)).
-In case you are mainly interested in the implementation of ETD, its major components can be found at `src/algo/intrinsic_rewards/tdd.py.`
+More details can be found in the original paper([ICLR 2025 Accepted](https://openreview.net/pdf?id=I7DeajDEx7)).
+In case you are mainly interested in the implementation of ETD, its major components can be found at `src/algo/intrinsic_rewards/tdd.py.` We also provide a reproduction of the temporal distance learning in maze, please refer to `maze/train_cmd1.py`.

 # Install